Thursday, August 29, 2024

 Why?
 Because God is a community of infinite, endless love among and within Himself as Father and Son who continually gives and receives love in, by, and through the Spirit.

-While we also find joy in giving, we are not an unlimited, endless, overflowing fountain.
+As bearers of God's image we also find joy in giving.
+But we are not an unlimited, endless, overflowing fountain.
 Only God is as a ⁵community of love.

 However, when we ²plug into and reconnect with God, we become a conduit connected to that unlimited, overflowing fountain of infinite love again.

-This enable us to love others ³without receiving from them anything in return because ⁴God is our source of love not others.
+This enables us to love others ³without receiving from them anything in return because ⁴God is our source of love, not others. i.e. other bearers of God's image.

 Without being reconnected to the source of love and life, we run out of gas (love and life, etc.).